• Contact Me

 About Rakhi

-I am a Corporate Communication professional based in Pune.
+Aside from being a blogger/influencer I have been a communications professional and currently working as a freelancer.
 My career has spanned across strategic communication and as a public-relations specialist.
-Two things, however, have always remained constant: my passion for storytelling and my thirst for acquiring new knowledge, skills, and experience Read More
+Two things, however, have always remained constant: my passion for storytelling and my thirst for acquiring new knowledge, skills, and experience.

 • Facebook